HR Mental Health Strategy: Psychosocial Management & Workforce Resilience

 Mitigating Turnover & Presenteeism Costs

 Unaddressed mental health concerns are a financial liability.
-We equip HR with the skills to identify signs of presenteeism and cognitive disengagement, ensuring top talent remains productive and chooses to stay.
+We equip HR with the skills to address signs of presenteeism and cognitive disengagement, helping employees remain productive and sustained.

 Due Diligence: Navigating the "Duty to Inquire"

 Our training applies the CSA Z1003 National Standard to your internal policy.
-We help HR professionals identify psychosocial hazards and fulfil legal due diligence obligations before they escalate to litigation.
+We help HR professionals identify psychosocial hazards and fulfil legal due diligence obligations before situations escalate.

 Scaling PHS Frameworks Nationally